pfeerick/rak_common_for_gateway/README.md

 9.) inside gateway-config go to packet forwarder config editing

-10.) make sure the SPI device says /dev/spidev0.0
+10.) make sure the SPI device says /dev/spidev0.0 and not something else

 11.) make sure the GPS device is /dev/ttyS2

 12.)
 Save the Packet Forwarder config and change the LoRa channel config to TTN (The Things Network)